 2. Baghpat (2014 Result: BJP, Winner: Satya Pal Singh, Margin: 2,09,866)

 2019 candidates: Satya Pal Singh (BJP) Vs Jayant Chaudhary (RLD)

-Baghpat considered to be a bastion of Ajit Singh and his father former prime minister Charan Singh.
+Baghpat has been considered as a bastion of Ajit Singh and his father former prime minister Charan Singh.
 But BJP's Satya Pal Singh, who was the former Mumbai Police commissioner, defeated Ajit Singh in a big shocker.
 In fact, Ajit came third in the contest and received only 1,99,516 votes.
 SP's Ghulam Mohammed was the runner-up and lost the elections at the hands of Satya Pal by a margin of 2,09,866 votes.
 Ajit lost the seat in 1998 also when he was defeated by BJP's Sompal Singh Shastri.
 Ajit Singh won the seat in 1989, 1991, 1996, 1999, 2004 and 2009.
 Charan Singh represented the seat in 1977, 1980 and 1984.
 Now, Charan Singh's grandson and Ajit Singh's son Jayant Chaudhary will try to avenge his father's humiliating defeat in these elections with the backing of Mayawati's BSP and Akhilesh Yadav's SP.
 The Congress won the seat only once in 1971.